bhavinidata/Weather-Analysis/README.md

+## Weather Analysis as we approach to equator

+ A Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
+To accomplish this, [simple Python library](https://pypi.python.org/pypi/citipy),  and the [OpenWeatherMap API](https://openweathermap.org/api) have been used.

+### Objectives
+To build a series of scatter plots to showcase the following relationships:

+* Temperature (F) vs. Latitude
+* Humidity (%) vs. Latitude
+* Cloudiness (%) vs. Latitude
+* Wind Speed (mph) vs. Latitude

+This project:

+* Randomly selects **at least** 500 unique (non-repeat) cities based on latitude and longitude.
+* Performs a weather check on each of the cities using a series of successive API calls.
+* Includes a print log of each city as it's being processed with the city number and city name.
+* Saves both a CSV of all data retrieved and png images for each scatter plot.
+* Includes a written description of three observable trends based on the data.

+Observations:
+* Temperature is more near the equator, as we go far from equator, temprature decreases.
+* Humidity is more in north side of equator.
+* Windspeed is more in north side of equator.
+* There is no relation between Coudiness and Latitude

-# Web Design - Web Visualization Dashboard (Latitude)
+# Web Visualization Dashboard

 ## Background

 Data is more powerful when we share it with others!
-Let's take what we've learned about HTML and CSS to create a dashboard showing off the analysis we've done.
+Let's take look by creating a dashboard showing off the analysis that has been done above.

 ![Images/landingResize.png](Images/landingResize.png)

 ## Latitude - Latitude Analysis Dashboard with Attitude

-Create a visualization dashboard website using visualizations.
-Specifically, we'll be plotting [weather data](Resources/cities.csv).
+Created a visualization dashboard website using visualizations.
+Specifically, [weather data](Resources/cities.csv) has been plotted.

-In building this dashboard, create individual pages for each plot and a means by which we can navigate between them.
+In building this dashboard, created individual pages for each plot and a means by which we can navigate between them.
 These pages will contain the visualizations and their corresponding explanations.
-We'll also have a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.
+There is a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.

-### Website Requirements

-For reference, see the ["Screenshots" section](#screenshots) below.

 The website consists of 7 pages total, including: